nvmwill/nexmo-developer/_documentation/en/video/guides/create-session.md

 ## Using sessions in client applications

-Use the session ID in an [client SDK](/video/resources#client-sdks) to connect to a session.
+Use the session ID in the [client SDK](/video/client-sdks/overview) to connect to a session.

 <!-- OPT-TODO: change client SDK link  -->